mich0w0h/macaron-web-backend/README.md

-# Backend
+# macaron-web-backend

-This directory contains the backend code for the Macaron web app.
+This is the backend code for the Macaron web app.

+Ready for a treat? 🍬 [Play with the app here](https://macaron-web.vercel.app/) and have fun! 🎉

+For more information about this project, check out this [blog post](https://mich0w0h.hatenablog.com/entry/2024/02/27/120204).

 ## Setup